professor/professor.github.io/_posts/2023-07-27-unraveling-a-spaghetti-model.markdown

 ### Tactics
 A spaghetti model is a collection of methods, associations, scopes, call-backs, and delegated methods.
 For each of these, I wrote a blog post on how I handled them:

-A. Dealing with methods [Part 3, coming soon]
+A. Dealing with methods [Part 3](/toddsedano/2023/07/28/spaghetti-models-safely-remove-methods.html)
   * Safely remove dead methods
   * Safely inline wrapper method
   * Safely extract new public APIs